-Dr. Dennis Larock, who practices in Fall River, MA, is a medical specialist in urology (urinary tract disease).
+Dr. Dennis Larock's area of specialization is urology (urinary tract disease).
 He is professionally affiliated with St. Anne's Hospital.
 He accepts Most Insurance Plans, Medicaid, and Medicare insurance.
 New patients are welcome to contact Dr. Larock's office for an appointment.
-Dr. Larock attended Boston University School of Medicine and subsequently trained at Tufts Medical Center for residency.
-He has received distinctions including Alpha Omega Alpha Scholar and Excellence In Teaching 1990, 1991.
+Dr. Larock obtained his medical school training at Boston University School of Medicine and performed his residency at Tufts Medical Center.
+His distinctions include: Alpha Omega Alpha Scholar and Excellence In Teaching 1990, 1991.

 Conditions / Treatments

 Medicare Patient Insurance Eligibility

 The specialty of urology focuses on the structures of the body that produce urine and remove it from the body, such as the kidneys, ureters, bladder, and urethra.
 Since related structures in men are responsible for both reproduction and the transportation of urine, urologists specialize in men’s sexual health in addition to disorders of the urinary tract.
 Urologists treat both men and women, as well as patients ranging in age from newborn to elderly.